 Location: 1275 Quail Gardens Dr, Encinitas, CA 92024

-When you want to keep your eye on the prize and test your skills on the green, you can treat yourself to a few rounds at Encinitas Ranch.
-As you make your way through their 18-hole golf course, you will not only have truly fun and rewarding time but also catch amazing views of the ocean beyond.
+When you want to keep your eye on the prize and test your skills on the green, you can treat yourself to a few rounds at the award-winning Encinitas Ranch golf course.
+As you work your way through their 18-hole golf course, you’ll be treated to amazing ocean views.

-They also have a pristine driving range available to those who want to perfect their swing before going for birdie on the main course.
-For a break between games, you can stop in the full bar and café to enjoy your favorite beverages, appetizers, and full meals.
+They also have a pristine driving range available to those who want to perfect their swing before going for a birdie on the main course.
+You can stop in the full bar and café to enjoy your favorite beverages, appetizers, and full meals for a break between games.

 Location: 450 Quail Gardens Dr, Encinitas, CA 92024

-For a glimpse into the storied past of Encinitas, plan a visit to the Heritage Museum.
-Across the lands housing this museum, you can see many restored buildings that were originally built by modern settlers.
+For a glimpse into the storied past of Encinitas and to step back in time, plan a visit to the Heritage Museum.
+The museum was founded by locals who were passionate about celebrating the history and diversity of the surrounding areas.
+You can visit many restored buildings that were originally built by modern settlers.

 They also have many fun exhibits exploring different aspects of the region’s history.
-You can learn all about Al’s Barber Shop, for example, which served as an iconic local hangout or look back at the many generations of surfing enthusiasts.
 They are always adding new stuff, so make sure to swing by regularly so you do not miss anything.